KimberlyL/MyCodingProjects/RGB_LED_Rainbow/rgbRainbow/README.md

 ######Schematic.png

-* This is a screenshot of the PCB circuit layot
+* This is a screenshot of the PCB circuit layout
 * This image shows the connections between IC pins and RGB LED